 ||Personal data collected and processed about you when you’re accessing or using the Spotify Service.

 There are a few types of information this includes, listed in the following sections.

 Your general (non-precise) location

-This may be understood from technical data (e.g. your IP address, language setting of your device, or payment currency).
+Your general location includes country, region or state.
+We may learn this from technical data (e.g. your IP address, language setting of your device) or payment currency.

 Your device sensor data